 Michael is extremely competent at undertaking international ancestry projects as well as British family history research, and has successfully completed American, Australian, Belgian, Cypriot, Dutch, English, Irish, Scottish, South African, Welsh, and also Lithuanian, Luxembourgian, Russian, Polish, and German Jewish research, and a variety of European genealogy projects.

 You can either commission Michael on an hourly basis if you have specific requirements for your family history service, or you can purchase one of Ancestry by Heir Line’s fantastic Research Packages to get you started.

 Manygates, Wakefield, West Yorkshire

 Michael is three quarters English and a quarter Irish.
-His mother is English (with London ancestors) whereas his father was born in Cairo to a Lincolnshire-born mother and a Dublin-born father, both of whom were fighting in the Second World War at the time.
-Michael’s grandfather was actually a Third Battalion Coldstream Guardsman who joined the army at the age of 8, when he was educated at the long-forgotten Royal Hibernian Military School in Phoenix Park, Dublin, (now St. Mary’s Hospital).
-Before WWII he guarded the Royal Family at Buckingham Palace, Windsor Castle, the Tower of London and the Bank of England, before fighting at the battle of El Alamein and becoming a close personal friend of Colonel Gamal Nasser, President of Egypt.
+His mother is English (with London ancestors) whereas his father was born in Cairo to a Lincolnshire-born mother and a Dublin-born father, both of whom were fighting in the Second World War.
+Michael’s grandfather was actually a Third Battalion Coldstream Guardsman who joined the army at the age of 8.
+Before WWII he guarded the Royal Family at Buckingham Palace, Windsor Castle, the Tower of London and the Bank of England, then went to fight at the battle of El Alamein and became a close personal friend of Colonel Gamal Nasser, President of Egypt.
 Read more about Michael’s amazing grandfather on the American news website, IrishCentral!

 HOW FAR BACK HIS OWN TREE GOES